srjit/sales-time-series-analysis/README.md

 ### Dataset
 ---
-The dataset is propritory sales information of 10 different stores, which are the clients of DataRobot Inc.
+The dataset is sample sales information of 10 different stores from DataRobot Inc.

 ### Getting Started